-Is the name of this document that outlines the regulations of The Open University in regard to disclosure and exploitation of intellectual property generated from research.
-Referred to in this document as the 'IP under a student agreement.
+Is the name of this document that outlines the regulations of the OU in regard to disclosure and exploitation of intellectual property generated from research.
+Referred to in this document as the 'IP Policy'.

-Policy'.

-Research Students Shall mean full or part-time students studying for a research degree
+Research Students Shall mean full or part-time students studying for a research degree under a student agreement.